How much does it cost to charge a Tesla? It ranges from about $8 to $18 to fully charge a Tesla, depending on the model vehicle you drive.

 Cost of charging calculation for the Tesla Model 3

 The rated miles per kWh for the standard Tesla Model 3 is 4.17 miles per kWh.
-And again, we’ll assume you drive 13,500 miles in a single year.
+Again, we’ll assume you drive 13,500 miles in a single year.

 = 3,237.41 kWh of electricity